 This could be the most expensive pastor in world history.

-The billion dollar pastor in one sense.
+The billion-dollar pastor in one sense.

 I mean, it's hard to believe that Turkey is letting itself get to this point.

-Get to this point because they're so entrenched on keeping this pastor in Turkey.
+I mean, this is supposed to be a NATO ally after all, get to this point because they're so entrenched on keeping this pastor in Turkey.

 I am bringing in some of our experts at the American Center for Law and Justice to address this issue.

-Jordan Sekulo is our executive director.
+Jordan Seculo is our executive director.

 It's also my son.